Home

 Possible Danger Zone

-On the following pages we will look at mortgage help for the for sale by owner including payout penalties, assumptions, portability, seller financing, bridge financing, blended mortgages, and mortgage brokers.
+On the following pages we will look at mortgage help for the for sale by owner including payout penalties, assumptions, portability, seller financing, bridge financing, blend and extend, and mortgage brokers.

-The first thing we will cover in our help with mortgage, is the possible payout penalty you could be facing if you don't do your homework first.
+The first thing we will cover in our help, is the possible payout penalty you could be facing if you don't do your homework first.

 Don't panic.
 We'll go through everything together step by step.